-Suspect Arrested In Connection To 1990 Cold Case Sexual Assault Of Woman Found Dead On Jersey Shore: Prosecutors
+Suspect Arrested In Connection with 1990 Cold Case Sexual Assault Of Woman Found Dead On Jersey Shore Can't Be Tried: Officials

-A suspect was identified in connection to the sexual assault of a 20-year-old woman who was found dead while vacationing on the Jersey Shore over Memorial Day Weekend nearly 32 years ago, officials announced.
+A suspect in the sexual assault of a 20-year-old woman found dead while vacationing on the Jersey Shore cannot be tried, officials recently said after the case went all the way to the state's Supreme Court.

 On May 27, 1990, police located the partially clothed body of Susan Negersmith of Carmel, New York, in a storage area behind a restaurant in Wildwood, New Jersey, the Cape May Prosecutor’s Office said.